GispoCoding/eis_toolkit/README.md

 eis --help
 ```

 to get started.
-However, please note that the CLI has been primarily designed to communicate with other programs, such as QGIS.
+However, please note that the CLI has been primarily designed to communicate with external programs and may feel clunky in direct use.

-Documentation of EIS Toolkit can be read [here](https://gispocoding.github.io/eis_toolkit/).
+## Roadmap

+- Milestone 1: **Beta release 0.1** (November 2023).
+The toolkit should have the basic funtionalities required for a full MPM workflow.
+Official testing phase begins.
+The plugin will be still under active development.
+- Milestone 2: **Release 1.0** (April 2024).
+All features should be incorporated at this time and the toolkit useful for actual MPM work.
+Testing will continue and potential bugs will be fixed and the user experience refined.

 ## Contributing

-If you are contributing by implementing new functionalities, read the **For developers** section.
-It will guide you to set up a local development environment.
-If you wish to only test EIS Toolkit, follow the **Usage** section (note that the currently documented installation process may be subject to change).

-*For general contributing guidelines, see [CONTRIBUTING](./CONTRIBUTING.md).*
+We welcome contributions to EIS Toolkit in various forms:
+- ✨ Developing new tools
+- 🐞 Fixing bugs in the code
+- 📝 Bug and other reporting
+- 💡 Feature suggestions

+To contribute with code or documentation, you'll need a local development environment and a copy of the repository.
+Please refer to the **For developers** section below for detailed setup instructions.
+If you're interested in bug reporting or making feature suggestions, you can familiarize yourself with the toolkit and test it as described in the **Usage** section.
+When you encounter bugs or have ideas for new features, you can create an issue in this repository.

 ### For developers

-All contributing developers need git, and a copy of the repository.
+All contributing developers need Git and a copy of the repository.

 ```console
 git clone https://github.com/GispoCoding/eis_toolkit.git